awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_quick_start.md

 ## Before you begin<a name="quick-setup-prereqs"></a>
 + You must have an AWS account to create or administer an Amazon WorkDocs site\.
 Users do not need an AWS account to connect to and use Amazon WorkDocs\.
 For more information, see [Prerequisites for Amazon WorkDocs](prereqs.md)\.
 + When you launch a new Amazon WorkDocs site, you must specify profile information for the administrator, including first and last name and an email address\.
-+ If you are part of a compliance program, such as PCI, FedRAMP, or DoD, you must set up a Microsoft AD Directory to meet compliance requirements\.
++ If you belong to a compliance program such as PCI, FedRAMP, or DoD, you must set up a Microsoft AD Directory to meet compliance requirements\.
 Follow the instructions on [Getting started with AWS Managed Microsoft AD](connect_directory_microsoft.md) instead\.

 ## Step 1: Launch the Amazon WorkDocs site<a name="quick-setup-launch-site"></a>